davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ![graph](images/graph.png)

-Hennessey and Patterson argue that there are three eras
+In the 5th edition, Hennessey and Patterson argue that there are three eras of computing performance

-- The first was the 1970’s and 80’s which were really formative years, microprocessors as we know them today didn’t really exist, computers were built from discrete transistors or small scale integrated circuits.
-Cost, size, and the limitations in understanding material science were the limiting factor.
+- The first was the 1970’s and early 80’s which was the formative years.
+Microprocessors as we know them today didn’t really exist, computers were built from discrete transistors or small scale integrated circuits.
+Cost, size, and the limitations in the understanding of material science were the limiting factor.
 - From the mid 80s to 2004 the trend line is clear.
-Computer integer performance improved by 52% each year.
+Computer integer performance improved on average by 52% each year.
 Computer power doubled every two years, hence people conflated Moore’s law — the doubling of the number of transistors on a die, with computer performance.
 - Then we come to the third era of computer performance.
 Things slow down.
 The aggregate rate of change is 22% per year.

 That previous graph only went up to 2012, but fortunately in 2012 [Jeff Preshing][0] wrote a [tool to scrape the Spec website and build your own graph][1].